Tsunami Quests are a unique, experiential way to practice evacuation and learn about safety.

 Read about Tsunami Quests in The Daily Astorian

-There are FIVE Tsunami Quests in the current edition of The Oregon Coast Quests Book.
-Try them all!
+There are six Tsunami Quests still active from the 2023-24 edition of The Oregon Coast Quests Book.

 Columbia River Maritime Museum Tsunami Quest